tinkernerd/TinkerVault/tech/radio/antenna_selection.md

 ---
-tit: A Simple Guide to Antenna Selection
+title: A Simple Guide to Antenna Selection
 topic:
   - Radio
   - Antennas